This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Help your child's contusion heal:

 - Have your child rest the injured area or use it less than usual.
-If your child bruised a leg or foot, crutches may be needed to help your child walk.
+If your child bruised a leg or foot, crutches may be needed.
 This will help your child keep weight off the injured body part.

 - Apply ice to decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your child's bruise for 15 to 20 minutes every hour or as directed.

-- Elevate (raise) your child's injured body part above the level of his or her heart to help decrease pain and swelling.
+- Elevate (raise) the area above the level of your child's heart to help decrease pain and swelling.
 Use pillows, blankets, or rolled towels to elevate the area as often as you can.

 - Do not let your child stretch injured muscles right after the injury.
 Ask your child's healthcare provider when and how your child may safely stretch after the injury.
 Gentle stretches can help increase your child's flexibility.